 DUI Memorial Sign Program Legislation Advances

-House Bill 21, sponsored by Tennessee State Representative Joe Pitts was successful in passing out of the Transportation Sub-Committee.
-This legislation is known as the Shadow "Shada" Brooke Lowe legislation.
+House Bill 21, sponsored by Tennessee State Representative Joe Pitts was successful in passing the Transportation Full Committee and now moves on to the Finance sub-Committee.
+This legislation is known as the Shadow "Shada" Brooke Lowe bill.

 Start the conversation, or Read more at Clarksville Online.